 Doorking 1830s Model Call Boxes – For Large Buildings

 Doorking’s premium telephone call boxes for large multifamily residential buildings and complexes have 1830s-numbered models, including 1833, 1834, 1835, and 1837.
-All the models in this lineup can be programmed to call up to 3,000 residences or offices.
+You can call up to 3000 residences or offices using the models in this lineup.

 Connectivity Options